ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 # Build a database-driven Slackbot

 In this tutorial, we are going to build a Slackbot to create and search Db2 database entries for events and conferences.
 The Slackbot is backed by the {{site.data.keyword.conversationfull}} service.
-We integrate Slack and the Watson conversation service using the  [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector/) using the serverless approach.
+We integrate Slack and {{site.data.keyword.conversationfull}} using the  [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector/) using the serverless approach.

-The  [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector/) uses IBM Cloud Functions and Cloudant NoSQL DB.
+The  [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector/) uses {{site.data.keyword.openwhisk_short}} and {{site.data.keyword.cloudantfull}}.
 The chatbot interacts with the Db2 database through {{site.data.keyword.conversationshort}}.
-All (not much) function code is using Node.js, but other languages can be used to deliver the same.
+All (not much) function code is using Node.js, but other programming languages can be used to deliver the same.

 ![](images/solution19/SlackbotArchitecture.png)